silshack/spring2014/_posts/2014-02-14-ThuMaiCodingbat2.md

 ---
 author: tlchristian
-tite: Thu-Mai's Codingbat.com Exercises Part 2
+title: Thu-Mai's Codingbat.com Exercises Part 2
 layout: post
 date: 2014-02-14
 ---

 Well, well.
 Just when I thought I was getting the hang of this Python thing, Codingbat has begged to differ.
 After many (many, many) hours, I finally finished part 2 of the exercises.

-Before I discuss the individual exercises, I must take a moment to discuss the idea of fluency I mentioned in my previous post.
+Before I discuss the individual exercises, I must take a moment to discuss the idea of fluency I mentioned in my [previous post](http://tlchristian.github.io/spring2014/2014/02/06/ThuMaiCodingbat1.html).
 I've decided that writing "pythonic" code requires not only the ability to construct readable code, but also having a clear, well-articulated problem to solve.
 As useful the Codingbat exercises were, I have to say that the problems presented were not always clear.
 For some exercises, I didn't fully understand the scope of problem until lots of trial and error.
 I appreciate even more the need to be able to communicate with programmers your desired outcome; I hereby apologize to programmers everywhere for every single moment I said things like, "Could you please write me a program that makes a vaguely-described thingie do a vaguely described thingie?"
 My bad.

 Back to the Codingbat Exercises.
-Below are the three programs that had me really thinking.
+Below are the three that had me really thinking.

 ***
 ***